 Description

-House. c.1560 by George Wells.
-Much altered externally and added to in late C19.
-Timber frame, rendered, low pitch late C19 roof of slate.
-The side stack of reused red brick is C19 and possibly on the site of the original.
-Two storeys.
-Mid-late C20 fenestration and doorway.
-In late C19 lean-tos were added to the side walls, and the slate roof carried down over them.
-Inside: The two bays of the c.1560 house remain intact.
-Peg-holes indicate that the original house was of two bays.
-The centre truss has an arched brace tie beam and all the main posts have heavy, jowled heads.
-At ground floor there is an original partition wall between the two rooms.
-The hall has a fine c.1560 ceiling of double ogee moulded joists, closely set and laid flat with leaf moulded stops.
-Similar, larger mouldings to main beam and cornice.
-The house is included for the timber framing of the original structure and the ceiling of the hall.
+Inside, two bays of the original 1560 structure remain intact.
+Peg-holes suggest that the original house consisted of two bays.
+The central truss features an arched brace tie beam, and all the main posts have heavy, jowled heads.
+There is an original partition wall on the ground floor separating the two rooms.
+The hall boasts a fine ceiling from around 1560, made of double ogee moulded joists that are closely set and laid flat, with leaf moulded stops.
+The main beam and cornice have similar, larger mouldings.
+The house is notable for its timber framing and the ceiling in the hall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.